$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 By investing time in training our cats, we can teach them to associate the indoors with positive experiences and help them feel less inclined to venture outside.

 Clicker training, uses positive reinforcement to encourage desired feline behavior.
 It is possible to train your cat to respond to a recall command.
-This makes it easier to keep them away from doors or windows when they get curious.
-This isn’t for everyone however results are positive if you are prepared to follow through with all of the instructions.

 We can also reinforce the cats desire to stay indoors by providing plenty of enrichment activities, such as interactive toys, cat trees, and window perches with bird feeders nearby for their watching pleasure.
 There’s detailed information here about providing a environment that keeps your indoor cat stimulated.

-When it comes to deterrents, using motion-activated devices like SSSCat can be effective in keeping your cat away from off-limits areas, such as doors or windows.
+When it comes to deterrents, using motion-activated devices like SSSCat can be effective in keeping your cat away from off limits areas, such as doors or windows.

 The device emits a harmless spray of air when it detects motion, startling the cat and teaching them to avoid the area.
-Other repellents, like citrus-scented sprays, can also keep them from getting too curious near restricted zones.

-Another method to prevent them from escaping is by placing unpleasant materials, like aluminum foil or double-sided tape, in crawl spaces near doors and windows.
+Another method to prevent them from escaping is by placing unpleasant materials, like aluminum foil or double sided tape, in crawl spaces near doors and windows.

 Most cats don’t like the feeling of walking on these surfaces, so they will tend to stay away from those areas.